carlhe87/StudyNote/README.md

-This Repo publish notes that can be shared without limit, so that I can access my study notes from other platforms.
+This Repo publish my personal study notes that can be shared without limit.
-The topic is not particularly limited, but the content must not be confidential.
+- Purpose: enable me to access my study notes from other platforms.

+- Topic: not particularly limited
+- Format: Obsidian flavored markdown
+- Confidentiality: No